lokidoki102/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

+**Note:**
-**Note:** The test cases for duplicate names, invalid person type, successful edit, and invalid index are similar to the test cases found in `Editing Seller Details`.
+1. The test cases for duplicate names, invalid person type, successful edit, and invalid index are similar to the test cases found in `Editing Seller Details`.
+2. The test cases for invalid input for each parameter is similar the test cases found in `Adding a buyer.`

 </box>